Skip to main content

 Team Check-in

 2. Runner Order submission.
-This is a second document, RUNNER ORDER (pdf), that must be submitted at the time of Team Check-in.
+Your team's RUNNER ORDER (pdf) must be submitted at the time of Team Check-in.
 All runners must be listed in their running sequence and this sequence must be followed from Start to Finish.

 3. Race bracelet issue (one per team, passed between runners at each exchange zone).